Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ### Data
 In addition to the wiff and wiff.scan inputs, a fasta is required, and a spectral library can be either supplied or created with optional `Step 1`.
 A cohort-specific empirical library is generated using the spectral library and input samples.

-### DIA-NN resources
+### DIA-NN resource
 PC DIA-NN executable installed with Wine is required, and must be run with Wine from the local-to-node storage (will not work from Lustre filesystem).

 We have installed DIA-NN v 1.8.1 with [Wine 7.0.0](https://hub.docker.com/r/uvarc/wine) and copied the 'Clearcore' and 'Sciex' dll files (required for DIA-NN to read wiff input) into the DIA-NN install directory as per developer's guidelines.
-We have packaged this up into `dot_wine.tar`.
+We have packaged this up into an archive named `dot_wine.tar`.
 Many thanks to [NCI](nci.org.au) for assistance with this.

-Each task must have its own copy of this Wine DIA-NN folder.
-The scripts unpack `dot_wine.tar` to Gadi's `jobfs` for each task.
-Currently, we do not have this file publicly available (2 GB).
-Please contact us to arrange access to a copy.
+This archive (1.8 GB) and its md5 checksum file is available [here](https://www.dropbox.com/scl/fo/9ztilfixb8ozqsjdd0yz9/h?rlkey=7s8oncyn7lclzckkwq0ql3ywd&dl=0).
+Please download to your compute environment and run the checksum.

+You do not need to untar this archive: each compute task must have its own copy on SSD local to the node storage, and this is managed by the workflow.

+You do need to add its path to the setup script in [step 0](#0-setup).

 ### Wine singularity container
 The DIA-NN executable requires Wine with Mono to run.
 We have used these containers successfully: